Who is The Next Stop program designed for?

 - Able to use the bathroom without assistance

-- Cooperative, compliant, and able to engage in group activities
+- Cooperative, compliant, willing, and able to engage in program activities

-- Members must not have aggressive or violent behaviors.
+- Members must not have aggressive or violent attitudes or behaviors

 What do members do at The Next Stop?